 Annually, all of Colorado’s unique big game hunting seasons are typically held during the same general time frame, though the dates of specific seasons may be slightly different each year.
-So get your gear together and mark your calendars as we explore Colorado’s hunting seasons for every species large and small.
+So gather your gear and mark your calendars as we explore Colorado’s hunting seasons for every species, large and small.

 Colorado Big Game Hunting Seasons